-The price of laser cutting machines depends on several factors, including: laser type, power, work table size, and the geometry and properties of the material to be cut.
-It makes sense that hobby laser cutting machines don’t often come with many of the advanced features and capabilities present in industrial laser cutting machines.
+The price of laser cutting machines depends on several factors, including laser type, power, worktable size, and the geometry and properties of the material to be cut.
+It makes sense that hobby laser cutting machines often lack many of the advanced features and capabilities found in industrial models.
 However, the vast number of options available on laser cutting machines means that a fabricator can find a suitable laser cutter for almost any application.
 This article will review the factors that impact the prices of laser cutting machines and identify the best machines for certain applications.

 What Is a Laser Cutting Machine?

-A laser cutting machine uses a laser beam to create intricate patterns and designs by heating a material to extreme temperatures.
+A laser cutting machine uses a laser beam to create intricate patterns and designs by heating the material to extreme temperatures.
 This is accomplished by burning, melting, or vaporizing the workpiece material.
-The cost of a laser cutter is related to its capabilities, and the number and kinds of features it offers.
+The cost of a laser cutter is related to its capabilities and the number and kinds of features it offers.

 How Much Will a Laser Cutting Machine Cost You?

-The price of laser cutting machines depends on four factors: the type of laser, the features available on the machine, the size of the machine, and the properties of the workpiece material.
-The type of laser is often what impacts the price of a laser cutting machine the most, due to the cost of laser optics equipment.
+The price of laser cutting machines depends on four factors: the type of laser, available features, the machine size, and the properties of the workpiece material.
+The type of laser typically has the greatest impact on the price, primarily because of the cost of the laser optics.

-The three main types of lasers used for cutting are: CO2 lasers, diode lasers, and fiber lasers.
-CO2 lasers are the most common choice because they are versatile enough to both cut and engrave, and they can be used successfully on a variety of material types.
-The price ranges for the different types of laser cutters are listed in Table 1 below:
+The three main types of lasers used for cutting are CO2 lasers, diode lasers, and fiber lasers.
+CO2 lasers are the most common choice because they are versatile enough to both cut and engrave and can be used successfully on a variety of materials.
+The price ranges for these laser cutters can vary significantly depending on brand, wattage, included features, and regional market conditions.
+Table 1 below provides approximate price ranges for each type, intended as general guidelines rather than definitive figures.

 Table 1: Price Range of Different Types of Laser Cutting Machines